A project of Hawaiʻi Intergenerational Network

 Hawaiʻi Intergenerational Network (HIN) is a nonprofit organization founded in 1996.
 Model programs created through HIN include: Seagull Schools’ intergenerational programs, Puʻuhale Elementary School, Senior Mentoring of Special Needs Children in six public schools and Waialae Senior Fellows Program at Waialae School.
 Sponsors have included American Savings Bank, Atherton Family Foundation, AT&T Wireless, The Cooke Foundation, The Frear Eleemosynary Trust, G. N. Wilcox Trust, HMSA, McInerny Foundation, The State of Hawaiʻi, Sydney Stern Memorial, The University of Findlay, and the Harry and Jeanette Weinberg Foundation.

-Homesharing Hawaiʻi is the latest project of Hawaiʻi Intergenerational Network (HIN) that addresses the issues of wellness, aging and affordable housing for Oahu’s senior citizens.
+Homesharing Hawaiʻi is the latest project of Hawaiʻi Intergenerational Network (HIN) that addresses the issues of wellness and aging for Oahu’s senior citizens, and affordable housing for all.

 Homesharing Hawaiʻi – an opportunity to help people improve their lives